 All students are required to take an examination and submit a writing sample at the end of their second year of coursework.
 The examination covers the content of all required coursework taken in the first two years.
 The writing sample includes one term paper on a topic to be assigned.
 Students must pass both the examination and writing sample in order to receive a Master’s degree and continue with doctoral level classes.
 Students are given up to three opportunities to pass the Preliminary Examination.

 The Comprehensive Examination is an oral examination designed to serve as a measure of the student’s mastery of the essential elements of the program.
 It may be taken anytime following the completion of, or current enrollment in, required doctoral-level assessment and intervention coursework (840/841; 845/846; 850/851-A; 850/851-B), but must be taken prior to the student’s beginning the pre-doctoral internship.
 The Comprehensive Examination requires students to submit samples of their clinical work in the areas of assessment and psychotherapy.
-A panel of three faculty members serves as examiners and questions students about their written submissions.
+A panel of two faculty members serves as examiners and questions students about their written submissions.
 The emphasis of this examination is on the ability to synthesize what one has learned in the program at the level required for internship.
 Students are given up to three opportunities to pass both sections of the Comprehensive Examination and must pass both sections in order to receive the Doctorate.